frederic-perez/AmE-dictionary/data/idioms.md

 __doxxing__ :three: The act of making someone’s personal information (such as their address, phone number, social security number, etc.) available online, especially out of vengeance. _More and more people are finding themselves victims of doxxing, in which the personal details of their lives are exposed to the world._
 __drag (one’s) ass__
 __drag (one’s) feet__ :four: To move slowly and reluctantly because one does not want to do something. _We can’t be late for the dentist, so quit dragging your feet and get in the car!_
-__drag (someone) kicking and screaming__ To force someone to go somewhere or do something against their will, especially when they protest against it vehemently and/or at great length.
+__drag (someone) kicking and screaming__ :two: To force someone to go somewhere or do something against their will, especially when they protest against it vehemently and/or at great length. _I really thought Mike would be perfect for that job, but I had to drag him kicking and screaming into an interview for it._ _Every summer we drag our kids kicking and screaming to their grandparents’ house in the countryside._
 __drag out__ __1__ To continue for an excessively long time. _This case has dragged out for months.
 When will it finally end?_ __2__ To cause something to continue for an excessively long time.
 In this usage, a noun or pronoun can be used between “drag” and “out.” _I wish management would quit dragging things out and just give someone the promotion already.
 Please don’t drag out your story any longer—get to the point!_
 __dragon breath__ Particularly foul-smelling breath. _I know I tend to have dragon breath when I wake up, so I usually brush my teeth before I do anything else._ _My date was really attractive and very funny, but good lord, she had horrible dragon breath._
 __drain the swamp__ To get rid of the root causes of problems, especially to rid politics and government of evils, such as corruption and bureaucracy.